-- 2 1/2 cups water
+- 2 ½ cups water

-- 1/4 cup honey
+- ¼ cup honey

 - 1 Tablespoon vanilla extract

-Soak 1 cup of cashews in 2 cups of water for 5 to 6 hours.
+- Soak 1 cup of cashews in 2 cups of water for 5 to 6 hours.

-Add a little water at a time if you need to facilitate blending.
-Store in a covered container in the refrigerator for 3 to 5 days.
+- Store in a covered container in the refrigerator for 3 to 5 days.

-As an alternative to soaking nuts for 5 to 6 hours, you can boil water in a small saucepan and add cashews.
+- As an alternative to soaking nuts for 5 to 6 hours, you can boil water in a small saucepan and add cashews.
 Cover and turn off heat.
 Allow the cashews to soak for 2 hours.

-Feel free to add cinnamon, pumpkin pie spice etc. to your cashew cream!
+- Feel free to add cinnamon, pumpkin pie spice etc. to your cashew cream!

-For a vegan option, substitute maple syrup for the honey.
+- For a vegan option, substitute maple syrup for the honey.